updated on 08 March 2023

 Lendwise provides private postgraduate student loans with applications based on future earning potential, not just an individual’s credit score.
 To find out more about this loan and see whether you’re eligible, go to the Lendwise website.

 Graduate bank loans

 Loans for postgraduate study are also available from many high-street banks.
 A graduate loan is a viable way to fund the GDL, but you should exhaust all your other options first.

 Contact your bank to find out what support it may be able to provide.
 You’ll be required to provide proof that you can repay the loan with the required time.

 Inns of Court scholarships

-Each Inn is a completely separate entity and so the rules governing scholarships differ.
-Amounts vary from £100 up to £20,000 and all are awarded on merit, although some Inns have awards for certain achievements.
-Most awards are given to students on the BPTC, but the Inns also have funds available for those on the GDL.
+Each Inn is a separate entity and so the rules governing scholarships differ.
+Amounts vary and all are awarded on merit, although some Inns have awards for certain achievements.
+Most awards are given to students on the Bar course (formerly the BPTC), but the Inns also have funds available for those on the GDL.

-It’s advisable to apply in the final year of your degree or in the year before starting the GDL or BPTC.
-The Inns’ websites have application forms which ask for character details, legal experience, income/funds and references.
-You can apply for scholarships only at one Inn.
-If the scholarships committee likes your application, it will invite you to an interview.
+It’s advisable to apply in the final year of your degree or in the year before starting the law conversion or Bar course.
+The Inns’ websites have application forms that ask for character details, legal experience, income/funds and references.
+You can apply for scholarships at only one Inn.
+If the scholarship committee likes your application, it’ll invite you to an interview.

 Some grant-making trusts and charities may offer financial assistance to those seeking to qualify as a barrister.
 You can find information about grants, loans and other funds from your local education authority awards officer.